imagekit-developer/imagekit-javascript/README.md

 ImageKit is a complete image optimization and transformation solution that comes with an [image CDN](https://imagekit.io/features/imagekit-infrastructure) and media storage.
 It can be integrated with your existing infrastructure - storages like AWS S3, web servers, your CDN and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

-This SDK required jQuery, or more specifically the `$.ajax()`, method to be accessible globally.
+This SDK has no dependency.

 ## Installation